getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 ## Using Apache/IIS/Nginx

-Using Grav with a web server such as Apache, IIS, or Nginx is as simple as extracting Grav into a folder uner the [webroot][webroot].
+Using Grav with a web server such as Apache, IIS, or Nginx is as simple as extracting Grav into a folder under the [webroot][webroot].
+All it requires to function is PHP 5.4 or higher, so you should make sure that your server instance meets that requirement.
+More information about Grav requirements can be found in the [requirements](requirements) chapter of this guide.

-If your web root is for example `~/public_html` then you could extract it into this folder and reach it via `http://localhost`.
-If you extracted it into `~/public_html/grav` then you would reach it via `http://localhost/grav`.
+If your web root is, for example, `~/public_html` then you could extract it into this folder and reach it via `http://localhost`.
+If you extracted it into `~/public_html/grav` you would reach it via `http://localhost/grav`.

 ## Using PHP's built-in Web Server